DevBoiAgru/DevBotAgru/README.md

 If you have any suggestions or queries, feel free to join my discord server and let me know!

-## You can let bot users to change your desktop wallpaper ONLY IF YOU HOST THE BOT ON YOUR WINDOWS MACHINE!!!
-also, the code for it is probably sub optimal but again, i made the bot for fun so who cares.

 # Enjoy!